All guitars are set up for optimum playability in our workshop before shipping.

 Perfectly balanced and refined.

-Materials: This Cordoba’s Hauser Limited is built with a solid Cedar top and solid solid Madagascar rosewood.
+This Cordoba’s Hauser Limited is built with a solid AAA Cedar top and solid Macassar Ebony back/sides.
 It features a Spanish cedar neck topped with an African ebony fingerboard.

 A few modern refinements such as a truss rod, geared tuning machines, durable finish, and non-gut strings were added to improve on what was not available in the 1930s but are essential today.
 The result is an instrument that exemplifies the authentic Hauser design, voicing, and feel, and captures a rare piece of guitar making history.